Jiansiyu/ROOT_GUI/README.md

 # PRex Viewer GUI

-The initial version was based on the ROOT-GUI
+The initial version was based on the ROOT-GUI.
+Used for PRex Viewer GUI and the PRex Optics GUI

 ![](doc/root_gui.png)
 ## Getting Start